Final Fantasy Lost Stranger

-Final Fantasy Lost Stranger is a Japanese manga series written by Hazuki Minase and illustrated by Itsuki Kameya.
+is a Japanese manga series written by Hazuki Minase and illustrated by Itsuki Kameya.
 It began serialization in Square Enix's shōnen manga magazine Monthly Shōnen Gangan in July 2017.
 The series features an original story set in the world of Final Fantasy.

 Synopsis

 The series focuses on Square Enix employee Shogo Sasaki, who has been a fan of Final Fantasy since his childhood and dreams of one day making his own game in the franchise.
 One day, he and his sister Yuko were killed in a collision with a truck.
 They later woke up in another world reminiscent of that of Final Fantasy.